ecmwf/aviso/docs/source/guide/past_notifications.rst

    Dates must be in the past and ``--to`` can only be defined together with ``--from``.
    Dates are defined in ISO format and they are in UTC.

-In absence of ``--to``, the system after having retrieved the past notifications, it ​will continue listening to future notifications.
-If ``--to`` is defined Aviso will terminate once retrieved all the past notifications.
+In absence of ``--to``, the system, after having retrieved the past notifications, ​will continue listening to future notifications.
+If ``--to`` is defined Aviso will terminate once it has retrieved all the past notifications.